 - Reduction in printing, time and paper waste at your point of sale with several new features

-To learn more about how the new features can help your business grow, watch our brief Feature Release 16.3 video below.
+To learn more about how the new features can help maximize efficiency in your facility, watch our brief Feature Release 16.5 video below.